acdha/iiif.io/source/api/search/0.9/index.md

 }
 {% endhighlight %}

-__3.3.4.2.
-Highlight Search Term in the Annotation Content__
+#### 3.4.3.
+Highlight Search Term in the Annotation Content

 Many systems do not have full word-level coordinate information, and are restricted to line or paragraph level boundaries.
 In this case the most useful thing that the client can do is to display the entire annotation and highlight the hits within it.
 This is similar, but different, to the previous use case.
 Here the word will appear somewhere within the `chars` property of the annotation, and the client needs to make it more prominent.
 In the previous situation, the word was the entire content of the annotation, and the information was convenient for presenting it in a list.

 The client in this case needs to know the text that caused the service to create the hit, and enough information about where it occurs in the content to reliably highlight it and not highlight non-matches.
-To do this, the service can supply text before and after the matching term within the content of the annotation, via an Open Annotation TextQuoteSelector.
+To do this, the service can supply text before and after the matching term within the content of the annotation, via an [Open Annotation][oa-textquotesel] `TextQuoteSelector` object.
 TextQuoteSelectors have three properties: `exact` to record the exact text to look for, `prefix` with some text before the match, and `suffix` with some text after the match.

 This would look like: